MeMTn/CarND-Capstone/README.md

 When the waypoint updater receives a traffic waypoint, it also performs some checks to ensure that it is valid.
 If the traffic waypoint is behind the car or outside of it's projected trajectory, then it will ignore it.
 If the traffic waypoint is -1 and it's stopped at a traffic waypoint, then it clears its current traffic waypoint and can start accelerating to its target cruise velocity once again.

 In the simulator, the base_waypoints forms a loop around the test road.
 To support looping around the track, modular arithmetic is used when dealing with waypoint indices.
 For example if there are NUM_WAYPOINTS which are indexed from 0 to NUM_WAYPOINTS-1, NUM_WAYPOINTS and NUM_WAYPOINTS+1 will map back to index 0 and 1 respectively.

-### Traffic classifier

-Traffic classifier code is used which was used in Udacity AI nano-degree course and by Vulture team.
-(in Traffic classifier/gan_semi_supervised_kb.ipynb)

-Number of epochs was set to 55, as the trade-off when the classifier accuracy on the test set starts to diminish (while the accuracy on the testing set still increases - therefore representint when the classifier starts to overfit the data.)

-Overall 5 models were trained and the best model retained.

-An example image below: